Wetaskiwin: History

 The future location of Wetaskiwin was once the site of a battle between the Cree and the Blackfoot, known as Wee-Tas-Ki-Win-Spatinow for "the place where peace was made".
 In 1890, when the Calgary and Edmonton Railway was built, it became a whistle-stop, and was known as Siding 16.
 In 1892, when the area was surveyed, it was named Wetaskiwin to commemorate the battle.
 Shortly after the survey, a group of Scandinavian immigrants settled at the townsite.
 A number of businesses were established, as well as a newspaper, the Free Lance.

 In 1900, a Baptist church was organized.
 One year later, the village, with a population of more than 500, and was officially incorporated.

 By 1908, Wetaskiwin had a town hall and several churches.
 The town's courthouse was built in 1909, and the water tower was built at about the same time.

 After World War II, Wetaskiwin airport was founded; it later became the site of the Reynolds-Alberta Museum.

 Geography

 Wetaskiwin sits on what was formerly the coast of the large sea that covered much of Alberta millions of years ago.
 The northwest end of Wetaskiwin is characterized by hills with sandy soil (formerly sand dunes), while the southeast end of the city is very flat with more silty soil.

 The city lies at an elevation of 760 m.
 Coal Lake, a reservoir developed on the Battle River is located immediately east of the city, and other nearby waterways include Pipestone Creek, Bigstone Creek, Bittern Lake and Bearhills Lake.

-Wetaskiwin is located at the junction of Highway 2A, Highway 13 and the Canadian Pacific railroad.
+Wetaskiwin is at the junction of Highway 2A, Highway 13 and the Canadian Pacific Kansas City railway.
 It was a stagecoach stop between Calgary and Edmonton.